fizzywhizbang/homeCA/README.md

 ## Instructions
 each of these steps will ask for all the necessary input to complete its task
+If you like you can run the menu (./menu.sh) which may help getting started *or not*
 Run Step 1 to create your root ca *(this will create a directory named root)*
 Run Step 2 to generate CSR for your intermediate CA *(this will create a directory named intermediate and create your intermediate config file)*
 *note: these scripts allow for multiple intermediates*